Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 3. An XOR array works with any size data word and any number of drives greater than three.
 This means that we can protect a huge amount of data with very little additional hardware.

-4. Humans spend one third of their life sleeping.
+4. We humans spend one-third of our lives sleeping.
 XOR'ing data is the type of activity that takes place during sleep.
-Using an XOR array (or some variation of it) we are able to replace lost brain cells without affecting memory.
-A XOR system is capable of maintaining perfect memory throughout our lifetime by continuously replacing damaged hardware.
+Using an XOR array (or some variation of it) we can replace lost brain cells while keeping memory intact.
+An XOR system is capable of maintaining perfect memory throughout our lifetime by continuously replacing damaged hardware.

 To those of us making a living as computer system administrators, our biggest fear is losing our client's data.
-A good system administrator will take steps to insure that no data is lost.
+A good system administrator will take steps to ensure that no data gets lost.
 It is not enough to merely monitor the situation.
-You have to build data integrity measures into your network.
+You have to build backup data integrity measures into your network to be safe.

 On my local computer I use a technique called Time Machine.
 Time Machine works in the background.
 It makes copies of everything I do.
-Using Time Machine, the machine can be rebuilt should the primary drive fail.
-On my network I use a technique called Rsync.
+Using Time Machine, my computer can be rebuilt should the primary drive fail.
+On my network, I use a technique called Rsync.
 Rsync makes a copy of all files on another physical computer nightly.

-Additionally, to safe guard memory, you need to introduce new hardware into the network from time to time.
+Additionally, to safeguard memory, you need to introduce new hardware into the network from time to time.
 A new computer will last about five to ten years.
 It is a lot of work to build a new server, transfer everything onto it, and configure it so it all works correctly.
-However, if you expect perfect data over decades moving and copying data is absolutely necessary.
+However, if you expect perfect data over decades, moving and copying data is necessary.

-Is it possible to have perfect data over a 100 year life span?
-The answer is yes, providing you use memory safe guard techniques similar to those above.
+Is it possible to maintain perfect data over a 100-year lifespan?
+The answer is yes, provided you use memory safeguard techniques similar to those above.
 This is where dreams come in.
-The human mind is a data-absorbing machine.
-It takes in each moment's environment as it happens and files it away in memory.
-For this to happen over a lifetime, without ever dropping a bit, you would expect to see nightly maintenance.
-Dreams are necessary data maintenance taking place.
-If the mind were to take in each moment, file it in memory, and leave it, it would eventually fail.
-Instead the mind takes in each moment during the day, then performs data integrity maintenance during the night to keep memory intact.
+The human mind is a data-absorbing engine.
+It takes in each moment's environment as it happens and files it away in memory intact.
+For this to happen over a lifetime, without ever dropping a bit, you would expect to see nightly data maintenance.
+Dreams are that necessary data maintenance taking place.
+If the mind were allowed to take in each moment, file it in memory and leave it, without data maintenance, eventually it would fail.
+Instead, the mind takes in each moment during the day and then performs data maintenance during the night to keep the memory intact.

 Dreams are to the mind what the system administrator is to the network.
-Dreams do the necessary tasks, basically moving and organizing data, to see to it that memory remains perfect.
+Dreams do the necessary tasks, basically moving and organizing data, to keep memory perfect at all times.

-Here is what that geometric progression of addressable memory looks like:
+Here is what that progression of data lines and exponential expansion of memory looks like:

 2 data lines yield 4 memory locations